devsu/grpc-proxy/README.md

 ## License and Credits

 Devsu LLC.
+Apache 2.0 License.
 Copyright 2017.

-It uses [mwitkow/grpc-proxy](https://github.com/mwitkow/grpc-proxy) which is licensed under Apache2 too.
+It uses [mwitkow/grpc-proxy](https://github.com/mwitkow/grpc-proxy) which is licensed under Apache 2.0 too.

 Built by the [GRPC experts](https://devsu.com) at Devsu.